This post was originally published on January 16, 2018.

 - Peel and mince the garlic cloves.

 - Rinse the jalapeños and slice each one in half lengthwise without cutting off the stems.
-Remove the seeds and membrane from each pepper half with a grapefruit spoon or a small knife.
+Remove the seeds and membrane from each pepper half with a grapefruit spoon.

-- Preheat the oven to 400 F. Lightly butter a large, rimmed cookie sheet.
+- Preheat the oven to 400 F. Line a large cookie sheet with aluminum foil.

 - Bake the peppers at 400 F for 15-20 minutes, until the filling is lightly browned and gently bubbling.